PixeroJan/obsidian-to-word/README.md

 - ✅ **Windows**: Fully supported - saves to vault
 - ✅ **macOS**: Fully supported - saves to vault
 - ✅ **Linux**: Fully supported - saves to vault
-- ✅ **iOS/iPadOS**: Fully supported - saves to vault
+- ✅ **iOS/iPadOS**: Not supported
-- ✅ **Android**: Fully supported - saves to vault

-All platforms save the exported Word document directly to your vault according to your output location settings.
+All supported platforms save the exported Word document directly to your vault according to your output location settings.
 No browser downloads!

 ## Development